joaoqueiroz-code/joaoqueiroz-code/README.md

 ### Hello, welcome to my perfil! 👋

 🔭 I have fun solving problems and helping to evolve more and more programming.
+I aim to develop dynamic, intelligent pages with the best user experiences focused on using clean and readable code.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Mais sobre mim